DebugML/debugml.github.io/_posts/2024-06-14-compositional-concepts.md

 ## CCE Concepts Result in Better Downstream Classification Accuracy

-A central use-case for concepts is for interpretable classification with [Posthoc Concept-Bottleneck Models (PCBMs)](https://openreview.net/pdf?id=nA5AZ8CEyow).
+A primary use-case for concepts is for interpretable classification with [Posthoc Concept-Bottleneck Models (PCBMs)](https://openreview.net/pdf?id=nA5AZ8CEyow).
 For four datasets spanning image and text domains, we evaluate CCE concepts against baselines in terms of classification accuracy after training a PCBM on the extracted concepts.
 We show classification accuracy with increasing numbers of extracted concepts in the figure below, and we see that CCE always achieves the highest accuracy or near-highest accuracy.

 <!-- <Figure of downstream accuracy> -->
 <ul class="tab" data-tab="44bf2f41-34a3-4bd7-b605-29d394ac9b0" data-name="tasks_acc">